SummerSlam (1992): Background

-SummerSlam is an annual pay-per-view (PPV), produced every summer by the World Wrestling Federation (WWF, now WWE) since 1988.
-Dubbed "The Biggest Party of the Summer," it is one of the promotion's original four pay-per-views, along with WrestleMania, Royal Rumble, and Survivor Series, eventually dubbed the "Big Four".
+SummerSlam is an annual pay-per-view (PPV) produced every August by the World Wrestling Federation (WWF, now WWE) since 1988.
+Dubbed "The Biggest Party of the Summer", it is one of the promotion's original four pay-per-views, along with WrestleMania, Royal Rumble, and Survivor Series, eventually dubbed the "Big Four".
 It has since become considered WWF's second biggest event of the year behind WrestleMania.
 The 1992 event was the fifth event in the SummerSlam chronology.

+Professional wrestling in the United Kingdom had achieved major mainstream popularity via television broadcasts on ITV since 1955, particularly on Saturday afternoons.
+From 1965-1985 it was part of the show World of Sport, featuring matches from dominant promotional cartel Joint Promotions.
+The WWF's first significant foothold in the British market came in January 1987 when it began providing "American special" editions for the standalone Wrestling show which succeeded the slot (which the WWF and Joint Promotions now shared with opposition promotion All Star Wrestling.)
+Less than two months after ITV cancelled its wrestling coverage in December 1988, the WWF relaunched on new satellite channel Sky One and by October 1989 was running house shows in London and Birmingham.
+From spring 1991 the WWF and its main US rival WCW regularly held successful national tours of the UK.
+The European Rampage Tour of October 1991, across numerous countries, quickly sold out, and the success was replicated by the European Rampage Again Tour of April 1992.
+Overall, by 1992 wrestling in the UK was at the peak of a boom in popularity, and the WWF remained one of Sky TV's highest rated broadcasts and ITV effectively reinstated Saturday afternoon wrestling by scheduling WCW in the old slot.

 SummerSlam 1992 was originally intended to take place at the Capital Centre in Landover, Maryland.
-However, the WWF decided to move the event to Wembley Stadium in London, England due to the company's growing popularity in the United Kingdom and the possibility of increasing the revenue from the event.
+However, buoyed by the WWF's growing popularity in Europe and the possibility of increasing the revenue, Sean Mooney revealed on a WWF Superstars taping that the event will take place in Europe, but a venue had not yet been decided.
+On a June 9 press conference, the WWF officially confirmed that SummerSlam will take place at Wembley Stadium in London, England.
 The event was scheduled to be held on Saturday, August 29, 1992, and it aired on tape delay on Monday, August 31.
 Shawn Michaels was originally booked to win the WWF Intercontinental Championship from Bret Hart, but the storyline was adjusted due to the change of venue.
 As a result, "The British Bulldog" Davey Boy Smith, a native of Golborne, a working-class town in the north of England, was chosen to win the belt.